ssmiller25/k8s-intro/k8s-intro-dev.md

 Use docker to build AND package app.

 <aside class="notes">
-  TODO: Repo with build information
+  TODO: Slightly modified with Maven build, as well as layered containers.

+  Additional Lines
+  * FROM ...
+AS : Allow reference for multi-stage build
+  * RUN : Run command within docker, creating new layer
+  * COPY --from=builder : Move files from previous build
 </aside>

 --

 ## Remember...Don't Treat Containers like VMs

-Disposable, and ideally horizontally scalable.
+Should be disposable and horizontally scalable.

 <aside class="notes">
   Kuberentes has no concept of "migrating" containers.
 For instance, if an individual host is killed off,